 Homeplace is located at the edge of the Boundary Waters Canoe Area Wilderness in northern Minnesota.
 Situated where the Kawishiwi River meets Birch Lake in the Superior National Forest, the Voyageur Outward Bound School basecamp provides an ideal location for launching/ending BWCAW paddling and dogsledding trips, and practicing white water paddling skills.
 The surrounding boreal forest also makes Homeplace a great location for spotting moose, wolves, beavers, deer, woodpeckers, eagles and black bear.

 Minnesota’s weather can be unpredictable with a wide range of temperatures.
 Spring is a great time to experience northern Minnesota.
 It is cool and crisp and the forest is filled with peace and quiet.
 Spring brings melting ice and dramatic change across the watery landscape.
 The weather can be unpredictable, ranging from bright sunshine, warm rain or sometimes snow.
 Average temperatures are cool, but can range from 30-70 degrees Fahrenheit.
-Evenings can be chilly, but it’s typically sunny and very comfortable during the day.
-While you may experience the occasional thunderstorm or rain shower, most days are clear and comfortable.
+Evenings can be chilly, but it’s typically sunny and comfortable during the day.

 Wilderness First Responder Course – The ideal medical training for leaders in remote areas including outdoor educators, guides, military, professional search and rescue teams, researchers, and those involved in disaster relief.
 The curriculum is comprehensive and practical.
 It includes the essential principles and skills required to assess and manage medical problems in isolated and extreme environments for days and weeks if necessary.
 Skills and information covered in the course include: